Me042589/Me042589/README.md

 - 👋 Hi, I’m Ryan
-- 👀 I’m looking for remote comptroller
+- 👀 I’m looking for...
-- 🌱 I’m currently learning the Word
+- 🌱 I’m currently learning...
 - 💞️ I’m looking to collaborate on Heaven on earth
-- 📫 How to reach me
+- 📫 How to reach me btcusd